Colby cheese: History

-There have been several proposals to make Colby the official state cheese of Wisconsin and to add the designation to the Wisconsin Blue Book published by the state government.
+Several proposals have been put forth to make Colby the official state cheese of Wisconsin and to add the designation to the Wisconsin Blue Book published by the state government.
 In 1998, the city of Colby adopted a resolution supporting the measure and the Wisconsin State Assembly voted 81–15 in support, but the bill was not voted on by the Senate.
-A similar measure was introduced in 2019 but did not receive a vote in either the Assembly or the Senate.
-In 2021, the bill was introduced again in an Assembly committee by state representative Donna Rozar and state senator Kathy Bernier, with Joseph Steinwand's great-granddaughter speaking in support of the measure.
+A similar measure was introduced in 2019, but did not receive a vote in either the Assembly or the Senate.
+In 2021, the bill was introduced again in an Assembly committee, with Joseph Steinwand's great-granddaughter speaking in support of the measure.
 Supporters of the bill said that it commemorates Wisconsin's dairy history, while critics argued that a special designation for Colby could undermine the sales of other cheeses, including cheddar and mozzarella, that are also produced in the state.